Yandex Cloud

 Additional settingsAdditional settings

 You can limit data export from charts by enabling Disable data export under Advanced connection settings.
-With this option enabled, the export data button will be hidden in the charts based on this connection.
+With this option enabled, charts based on the respective connection will no longer display the export data option in their menu.
 However, you will still be able to copy chart data and take screenshots.

 Was the article helpful?